hpc-social/hpc-social.github.io/_projects/podcasts.md

 And browse more episodes [at the show site!](https://rseng.github.io/devstories/posts/).
 Information about the show and how to be featured as a guest is on the [about page](https://rseng.github.io/devstories/about/).

+### HPCwire "This week in HPC" Podcast

+<a href="https://www.hpcwire.com/podcast/" target="_blank"><button class="btn btn-primary">Browse "This week in HPC" HPCwire Podcasts</button></a>

+Media/Industry podcast from HPCwire - "Since 1987 - Covering the Fastest Computers in the World and the People Who Run Them".

+### InsideHPC Podcast

+<a href="https://insidehpc.com/category/resources/hpc-podcast/" target="_blank"><button class="btn btn-primary">Browse InsideHPC Podcasts</button></a>

+Media/Industry podcast from InsideHPC - "At the Convergence of HPC, AI and Quantum".
+Featuring @HPCpodcast and "HPC News Bytes".

 ### Let’s Talk Exascale

 <a href="https://www.exascaleproject.org/podcast/" target="_blank"><button class="btn btn-primary">Browse Let’s Talk Exascale</button></a>